karima-elhachimi/euri-exercises/topics/intro/system-setup/osx/system-setup-osx-dev.md

 # configure credential manager
 git config --global credential.helper cache

+# configure user name
+git config --global user.name "Mona Lisa"

+# configure commit email
+git config --global user.email "email@example.com"
 ```

+### Sample commands

+    add             -- add file contents to the index
+    bisect          -- find by binary search the change that introduced a bug
+    branch          -- list, create, or delete branches
+    checkout        -- checkout a branch or paths to the working tree
+    clone           -- clone a repository into a new directory
+    commit          -- record changes to the repository
+    diff            -- show changes between commits, commit and working tree, etc
+    fetch           -- download objects and refs from another repository
+    grep            -- print lines matching a pattern
+    init            -- create an empty Git repository or reinitialize an existing one
+    log             -- show commit logs
+    merge           -- join two or more development histories together
+    mv              -- move or rename a file, a directory, or a symlink
+    pull            -- fetch from and merge with another repository or a local branch
+    push            -- update remote refs along with associated objects
+    rebase          -- forward-port local commits to the updated upstream head
+    reset           -- reset current HEAD to the specified state
+    rm              -- remove files from the working tree and from the index
+    show            -- show various types of objects
+    status          -- show the working tree status
+    tag             -- create, list, delete or verify a tag object signed with GPG

+### GUI

 If the git command line gets to complicated you can install the following tools